picmate/manhattan-flight-visualizer/README.md

 - Add flight data as a JS array of longitude, latitude, height in meters, time in seconds to visualize
 - Hit the Cesium play/pause button for the aircraft animation
-- Visualize currently active flights in and around Manhattan, NY (updated every one minute)
+- Visualize currently active flights in and around Manhattan, NY (updated every minute)

 ## Limitations